 To say this has been a difficult year would be a massive understatement.
+For that reason, I have needed lots of encouragement as a pastor.
 I never would have anticipated the challenges that have confronted us, and continue to confront us.
 March 15th was the first Sunday our church did not meet in person.
 At that point, I naively thought the COVID crisis would be short-lived.
-And then the death of Ahmaud Arbery.
-And then George Floyd.
+Then the death of Ahmaud Arbery occurred.
+Along with George Floyd.
 And others.
 Political tensions.
 Conspiracy theories.

 In addition to these, our church has faced internal conflicts.
 Maybe this has been the case in your church as well.
 I’ve spoken with many pastors, and I’ve heard of various types of trials and struggles that churches are facing in a unique way right now.
 There are the “usual” struggles of church life.
 But add to that the intense pressure of coronavirus, racial tensions, and politics, and we find ourselves wondering how we can endure.
 At least, that’s the question I’ve been asking myself.
 And I’ve been reaching out for help.